Hall–Héroult process: Electrodes

 Prebaked anodes are baked in very large gas-fired ovens at high temperature before being lowered by various heavy industrial lifting systems into the electrolytic solution.
 There are usually 24 prebaked anodes in two rows per cell.
 Each anode is lowered vertically and individually by a computer, as the bottom surfaces of the anodes are eaten away during the electrolysis.
 Compared to Söderberg anodes, computer-controlled prebaked anodes can be brought closer to the molten aluminium layer at the bottom of the cell without any of them touching the layer and interfering with the electrolysis.
 This smaller distance decreases the resistance caused by the electrolyte mixture and increases the efficiency of prebaked anodes over Söderberg anodes.
 Prebake technology also has much lower risk of the anode effect (see below), but cells using it are more expensive to build and labor-intensive to use, as each prebaked anode in a cell needs to be removed and replaced once it has been used.
 Alumina is added to the electrolyte from between the anodes in prebake cells.

 Prebaked anodes contain a smaller percentage of pitch, as they need to be more solid than Söderberg anodes.
 The remains of prebaked anodes are used to make more new prebaked anodes.
 Prebaked anodes are either made in the same factory where electrolysis happens, or are brought there from elsewhere.

 The inside of the cell's bath is lined with cathode made from coke and pitch.
-Cathodes also degrade during electrolysis, but much more slowly than anodes do, and thus they need neither be as high in purity, nor be maintained as often.
+Cathodes also degrade during electrolysis, but much more slowly than anodes do, so their purity and maintenance requirements are lower than the anodes.
 Cathodes are typically replaced every 2–6 years.
 This requires the whole cell to be shut down.